jonvnadelberg/slsa/docs/spec/v1.0/principles.md

 We manually analyze and reason about the behavior of some number of trusted *systems*, such as change management, build, and packaging systems.
-There will always be some trusted computing base on which we rely for security.
+There is always some trusted computing base on which we rely for security.
 We need to analyze and reason about this computing base to convince ourselves that it meets our security needs.
 Such analysis is difficult and expensive.
 We cannot harden and audit thousands of bespoke build